10 Correlation and regression

 0.8+ large

-However, effect sizes in social sciences - including education - are often very low.
+However, acceptable effect sizes in social sciences - including education - are often very low.
 You might be familiar with the Education Endowment Foundation’s Teaching and Learning Toolkit which outlines the Impact of different interventions on student learning.
 For example, repeating a year is seen to decrease student progress by 3 months and providing students with feedback is seen to increase student progress by 6 months.
 Behind the scenes they are using effect-sizes to predict the impact of educational interventions.
 In their model an effect-size of 0.1 is considered to have “Low impact”, but also an effect size of this magnitude is translated to 2 months progress in the Toolkit (Higgins et al. 2016, 5).

 4.3 Questions: Regression

-2. Run a regression model to look at how science grades predict Maths outcomes in UK students.
+1. Run a regression model to look at how science grades predict Maths outcomes in UK students.
 How does this compare to students in France?

 answer